neuromorphicsystems/sgp4-benchmark/README.md

 - Rust - https://rustup.rs
 - Meson - https://mesonbuild.com

+The C++ and Rust implementations will be built when either benchmark (accuracy or speed) is run for the first time.

 ## Accuracy

 Accuracy calculates the maximum propagation error of each implementation with respect to the reference implementation (`cpp-afspc`) over the full catalogue (1 minute timestep over 24 hours).